Your donation can make a life changing difference to child or young person like 15-year-old paraplegic Angus. In January…

 Pulsed Dye Laser Machine

-In May 2015 our corporate partner MACA kindly funded two much-needed portable Ultrasounds for Princess Margaret Hospital which will also be used in Perth Children’s Hospital.
+In May 2015 our corporate partner MACA kindly funded two much-needed portable Ultrasounds for Princess Margaret Hospital, which have now been transferred to the new Perth Children’s Hospital.
 These ultrasound machines are used by the Department of Anaesthesia to allow for real-time imaging of the nerves of children when they are undergoing medical procedures.
 Previously, the hospital was limited to using fixed ultrasound machines which reduced theatre efficiency and lead to prolonged anaesthesia until a machine became available.
 As well as providing higher quality images, the new ultrasound machines have the added benefit of greater portability which allows them to be moved throughout the hospital, thereby increasing the areas where they can be used.
 Read more.

 Some of the other equipment we’ve been able to provide over the past two years thanks to our supporters include;